 A physicist, one of the founders of the most important direction of modern physics - quantum electronics.
 The Nobel Prize winner in Physics in 1964 for fundamental work on quantum electronics, which led to the creation of generators and amplifiers on the laser-maser principle.

 An economist.
 The Nobel Prize winner in Economics in 1973 for the development of the “input-output” method and for its application to important economic problems.
 The proposed model touched on the aspect of the relationship of economic activity and the quality of the environment - pollution of the environment was mentioned as an independent sector.

-The 1975 Nobel Prize in Economics, for his contribution to the theory of optimum allocation of resources.
+A mathematician and economist, one of the founders of linear programming.
+The Nobel Prize winner in Economics in 1975 for his contribution to the theory of optimal allocation of resources.

 A poet, essayist, playwright.
 The Nobel Prize winner in Literature in 1987 for a comprehensive literary activity, characterised by clarity of thought and poetic intensity.
 Moreover, Brodsky taught the history of Russian literature, the theory of poetry and other subjects at American and British universities, and was also engaged in literary translations into Russian and English.

 A Greek-Cypriot British economist.
 He gained fame for contributing to the search and harmonisation of the theory for studying the interaction between the job market and macroeconomics.
 The Nobel Prize winner in Economics in 2010 for researching markets with search models.